medvedevgroup/TwoPaCo/README.md

 * Run make

 This will make two targets: twopaco and graphdump.
-Compilation under platforms is possible, portable makefiles are in progress.
+Compilation under other platforms is possible, portable makefiles are in progress.

 TwoPaCo usage
 =============